localstack/docs/content/en/user-guide/integrations/hyperexecute/index.md

   accessToken: ${{ .secrets.PAT }}
 ```

 Before running the tests, add your Personal Access Token (PAT) to your HyperExecute Portal as a secret.
-In this minimal configuration, you will setup our [`Serverless image resizer`](https://github.com/localstack-samples/sample-serverless-image-resizer-s3-lambda) application and run the tests using `pytest`.
+In this minimal configuration, you will set up our [`Serverless image resizer`](https://github.com/localstack-samples/sample-serverless-image-resizer-s3-lambda) application and run the tests using `pytest`.
 The `bin/deploy.sh` script is responsible for deploying the application to LocalStack.
 HyperExecute will automatically detect the tests and run them in parallel.

 ### Running the tests locally